-- Obtain ApacheDS LDAP service and manager user and password manager_dn and manager_password can be seen in EMR Console Cluster Configuration Management/ApacheDS Configuration
+- Obtain theadministrator user name and password for the ApacheDS LDAP service. manager_dn and manager_password can be seen in theE-MapReduce console'sConfiguration Management/ApacheDS Configuration page.

-Provide added user name/passowrd to user test.
+Provide added user name/password to the test user.

 Log on to root account in the cluster emr-header-1 node Create a file test.ldif with the following content: dn: cn=test,ou=people,o=emr objectclass: inetOrgPerson objectclass: organizationalPerson objectclass: person objectclass: top cn: test sn: test mail: firstname.lastname@example.org userpassword: test1234 #Add to LDAP, in which -w denotes that password is changed to manager_password ldapmodify -x -h localhost -p 10389 -D "uid=admin,ou=system" -w "Ns1aSe" -a -f test.ldif #Delete test.ldif rm test.ldif

-- User test configures LDAP information
+- The test user configures the LDAP information.

 Log on the test account of Gateway # Run the script sh add_ldap.sh test